Kayunga–Galiraya Road

 Kayunga–Galiraya Road is a road in the Central Region of Uganda connecting the town of Kayunga to the towns of Bbaale and Galilaya (Galiraya) on the shores of Lake Kyoga.

 Location

 The road starts at Kayunga, continues north through Bbaale, and ends in Galiraya on the shores of Lake Kyoga, a distance of approximately 85 km.
 The road connects the southern part of Kayunga District to its northern part and is the main road in the area.
 It runs in a south to north direction, with River Sezibwa to its west and the Victoria Nile to the road's east.
-The coordinates of the road near Bbaale are:0°50'49.0"N, 32°52'44.0"E (Latitude:0.846944; Longitude:32.878889).

 Upgrading to bitumen

 The government of Uganda has earmarked this road for upgrading from gravel to bitumen surface and the building of bridges and drainage channels.
 In July 2009, the government received funding from the African Development Bank, to engage consulting engineering firms to conduct detailed feasibility studies.
 The following consulting engineering firms have been shortlisted: